The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * Aspected Helios gains shields (125% of heal strength), and increased healing AoE heal (300p) + regen (5 ticks of 180p)
 * Aspected Benefic gains shield (250% of heal strength), and Single target heal (300p) + regen (5 ticks of 300p)
 * If you will be using Aspected Helios or Aspected Benefic and you don't need neutral Sect in 2 minutes this should be activated before.
-* Neutral sect is extremely good, use this if you're planning on gcd healing
+* Neutral sect is extremely good, use this if you're planning on GCD healing

 ![](/img/jobs/ast/ascend.png)